aviharos/oee/README.md

 You need to create and keep these objects up-to-date in the Orion Context Broker according to the data model in [json](json).
 You cannot change the attribute names, but you can change their content.
 You cannot change the object types.
 The manufacturing system and the processes are also defined in these json files.
 You can arbitratily extend the data model with additional attributes.

 You need to configure and constantly update:
 - One Workstation object for each Workstation.
-In our case, there is one: "urn:ngsi_ld:Workstation:1".
+In the example, there is one: "urn:ngsi_ld:Workstation:1".
 - One Job object for each Job.
 - One OperatorSchedule object containing the Workstation's schedule data.
 - One object for each produced Part in the system.
 Each part contains the manufacturing data of the parts, including all operations.

-You need to create each object each object upon startup in the Orion Context Broker.
+You need to create each object upon startup in the Orion Context Broker.
 During the short term, only the number of Jobs is not known in advance, so you need to create as many as you need.
 The microservice does not have a function for creating these objects.

 The OEE microservice never updates the Workstation, Job, OperatorSchedule and Part objects.
-Your manufacturing system or employeer need to keep them up to date.
+Your manufacturing system or employees need to keep them up to date.

 The OEE microservice creates and updates 2 objects for each Workstation with the ids contained in the Workstation object: an OEE and a Throughput object for each Workstation.